6 start dates, 7 & 14 week classes

 Online, On-Campus, or On-Site

-Your path to becoming an established nurse has never been clearer, simpler or faster.
+Your path to becoming a BSN nurse has never been easier.

 It’s more than a degree on your wall–it’s hard-core, life-changing expertise.
 Our partnerships with healthcare organizations like Wake Med, Duke University Health System, UNC Rex Healthcare and UNC Physicians Network will give you critical practical and hands-on experience in leadership, research and caregiving.

 This comprehensive, accelerated program is open to registered nurses with an Associate’s Degree in Nursing (with a current, valid RN license in North Carolina).
 Qualifying applicants may be eligible to transfer up to 90 credits to the program.
 Credits can be in core courses electives, and/or nursing-related courses.